standard-for-public-code/standard-for-public-code/standards/continuous-delivery.md

 ## How to test

 * There are tests present
-* Use code coverage tools check whether coverage is at 100% of the code
+* Code coverage tools check whether coverage is at 100% of the code
 * Contributions are only admitted into the codebase after all of the tests are passed
-* Everyone working on your codebase integrates their work at least once a day
+* Everyone working on the codebase integrates their work at least once a day

 ## Policy makers: what you need to do